liauli/sqldelight-test/README.md

 # sqldelight-test
-Sample code for SQLDelight queries test in commonMain
+Sample code for SQLDelight queries test in commonTest